geojson/draft-geojson/charter.md

 5870.

-This WG will work on a format for a streamable sequence of GeoJSON texts based on RFC 7464 to address the difficulties in serializing very large sequences of features or feature sequences of indeterminate length.
+This WG will work on a format for a streamable sequence of GeoJSON texts based on RFC 7464 (JSON Text Sequences) to address the difficulties in serializing very large sequences of features or feature sequences of indeterminate length.

 GeoJSON objects represent geographic features only and do not specify associations between geographic features and particular devices, users, or